MichaelZalla/StartupSass/README.md

 # StartupSass

 StartupSass is a small, responsive scaffolding designed to accelerate your web project.
-StartupSass offers a Sass framework that scales easily with your site. in addition to a basic build system for common development tasks.
+StartupSass offers a Sass framework that scales easily with your site, in addition to a basic build system for common development tasks.
 StartupSass helps to minimize the time it takes to get your project off the ground, allowing you to focus on what makes your project *special*.

 StartupSass uses ZURB Foundation's Normalize and Grid modules to support layouts that are consistent and responsive across browser environments.
 The rest of the framework is written from scratch, giving you complete freedom to extend or remove style information, or simply write your styles on top of the existing framework.